 Accessible Business Entrance Program

-Effective May 22, 2016, the Accessible Business Entrance Program requires any building with a “place of public accommodation” to have primary entrances and entrance routes into the building accessible to people with disabilities.
+Effective May 22, 2016, the Accessible Business Entrance Program (ABE) requires owners of buildings that serve the public to make their primary entrances accessible for people with disabilities.

-- Identify a Certified Access Specialist (CASp) or design professional to survey entryway and work with for remediation
+- Resources to identify a Certified Access Specialist (CASp) or design professional

-- Navigate overlay of ABE with federal and state accessibility laws.
+- Explaining the overlay of the ABE with federal and state accessibility laws.

 - Unsure whether your business is a place of public accommodation or exempt?
 Call the Department of Justice ADA phone line at 1-800-514-0301.

-There are four exemptions to the ordinance: (1) Newly constructed buildings built on or after 2002; (2) Buildings or businesses owned and operated by religious organizations; (3) “Bona fide” private clubs; and (4) Buildings in which all businesses are not public accommodations.
-Property owners of exempt buildings should complete the Pre-Screening Form and submit to DBI.
+There are four exemptions: (1) Newly constructed buildings built on or after 2002; (2) Buildings or businesses owned and operated by religious organizations; (3) “Bona fide” private clubs; and (4) Buildings in which all businesses are not public accommodations.

 When a property owner is unable to remove barriers due to technically infeasibility or unreasonable hardship, an application and narrative justifying the request can be submitted to DBI and the Access Appeals Commission.
 In those cases, an alternate method of providing goods and services to persons with disabilities is required.